ffxiv-acerola/ffxiv_stats/README.md

 * `main_stat_add`: int, how much to add to the main stat (used to account for medication, if present) when computing d2

 Instead of a `d2` column, `potency`, `damage_type`, and `main-stat-add` are used together with player stats to compute and add a `d2` column (along with the `is-dot` column).

-### Naming actions

-One currently fragile part is how actions are named.
-In general, action naming convention should follow the form `'{action_name}-{other thing1}_{other_thing2}...'`.
-This is because when actions are grouped to unique actions and DPS distributions are computed, it is currently done so by taking the unique action name as everything before '-' and ignoring everything after.
-This will be handled better later.

 ### Examples